 - Difficulty to reach out to the customers who have made product feature requests.
 It means that if sent out in brief, the suggestion can’t be supplemented as significant details have been omitted and there’s no easy way to ask.
 Also, it’s hard to prioritize the issues as there are no important details about the customer, such as Plan or MRR.

 - At some point, the more objective user requests – the better.
 But how to line them up in order of significance?
+For example, you want to know how many people asked for Feature 1, what is the breakbown of Enterprise vs SMB customers requesting a certain feature, etc.

 And above that, there’s another substantial issue.
 Customers’ feature requests should focus on the simple explanations of user problems, not on the feature request itself.